osgi/osgi.enroute.site/_FAQ/500-gogo.md

 ### System Functions

-By default Gogo adds all public methods on the `java.lang.System` class and the public methods on the session's `BundleContext` as command.
+By default, Gogo adds all public methods on the `java.lang.System` class and the public methods on the session's `BundleContext` as command.
 This gives us access to some interesting System functions:

         g! currenttimemillis
         1458158111374